ossamamehmood/Hacktoberfest/content/participant/Shback007.md

 ## Projects
 Here are some of the projects I've worked on:
-1. [Project Name](https://shback007.github.io/Tic-Tac-Toe/):The Tic Tac Toe Game is a simple web-based implementation of the classic Tic Tac Toe game.
+1. [Tic-Tac-Toe](https://shback007.github.io/Tic-Tac-Toe/):The Tic Tac Toe Game is a simple web-based implementation of the classic Tic Tac Toe game.
 It allows two players to take turns marking 'X' or 'O' on a 3x3 grid.
 The game determines the winner based on a line of three identical symbols in a row, column, or diagonal, or declares a draw when the grid is filled without a winner.

 ## GitHub
 You can find more of my work on my GitHub profile: